Kenyan cycling develops with Asian photographer's focus

 It mattered little to him that he knew nothing about the world of professional cycling, and barely more about the East African nation he was moving to.

-The dream tantalized him relentlessly until finally he stepped on a plane.
+The dream tantalised him relentlessly until finally he stepped on a plane.
 Now, six years on, the former commercial photographer says the structure is in place for a generation of champions to flourish.

 "It was just an idea that wouldn't go away," Leong told Reuters as he reflected on a step some would call foolhardy and others courageous.